 Provides strategies for the application of economic principles to asses and balance the competing environmental and resource demands involved in the construction of the built environment.
 Factors analyzed will include resource decision making based on market economy, building efficiency and life cycle-cost analysis.
-Units do not apply to the associate degree and offered pass/no pass only.
+Offered pass/no pass only.

-ARCHT 090 LEED ONLINE DOCUMENTATION AND PROCESSING
+ARCHT 090 LEED ONLINE DOCUMENTATION AND PROCESSING Units: 0.50

 Introduces students to LEED Online, the internet based interface for submitting credit compliance information to the Green Building Certification Institute for a project's prospective LEED certification.
-Units do not apply to the associate degree and offered pass/no pass only.
+Offered pass/no pass only.

-ARCHT 091 GREEN BUILDING CONTROL SYSTEMS AND RESOURCE EFFICIENCY
+ARCHT 091 GREEN BUILDING CONTROL SYSTEMS AND RESOURCE EFFICIENCY Units: 1.00

 Presents sustainable building technology and energy efficiency applications in the design of environmental control systems for buildings.
 Topics include energy efficient heating, cooling, ventilation and lighting for buildings as well as the use of automated solar control, cross and stack ventilation, daylighting methods and interior environmental controls.
-Units do not apply to the associate degree and offered pass/no pass only.
+Offered pass/no pass only.